Diogo-Rossi/vscode-settings-switcher/README.md

 You can specify any amount of settings inside each group definitions.
 These settings will simply be written to your top-level settings object.
-For instance: the showed example has a group of settings "`Fonts and theme`" and each definition inside it changes the `fontSize` and the `colorTheme` at the same time.
+For instance: the showed example has a group of settings `"Fonts and theme"` and each definition inside it changes the `fontSize` and the `colorTheme` together at the same time.

 ![](images/example.gif)